Texas Fight: Lyrics

 And it good-bye to all the rest!

 Alternate Lyrics

-"Hail, Hail, the gang's all here" is rarely, if ever, sung.
+"Hail, Hail, the gang's all here" is rarely, if ever, sung most likely due to numerous reasons surrounding this.
 It is almost always replaced with "Give 'em hell, give 'em hell!
 Go, Horns, go!"

 Another version often used at football games, particularly by students, is "Give 'em hell, give 'em hell!
 Make 'em eat shit!"., which was intended originally as a jab at the Arkansas Razorbacks.

 Another version used at the annual Texas-OU game is "Give 'em hell, give 'em hell!
 OU sucks!"
 In a commercial for ESPN's College GameDay, Kirk Herbstreit improvised "Yeah, we're Texas, just north of Mexico.
 Home of the armadillo, black gold and El Arroyo..." before Longhorns coach Mack Brown says, "we don't freestyle 'Texas Fight', Big Boy."
-Also the A&M in "And it’s goodbye to A&M" is often replaced by the current opponent of Texas, if it's not A&M.
+The A&M in "And it's goodbye to A&M" is often replaced by the current opponent of Texas if it is not A&M.